Azure/build-vm-image/README.md

 # Inputs for the Action

-* `action-run-mode`: Required.
+* `action-run-mode`: Optional.
 This is the run mode for the action.
 The options are
   * Full
     * default
     * Wait until everything completes